 In recent years, he has added conducting to his schedule, and he has been pleased to lead operatic and concert performances for many of his partners, as well as fully staged opera productions for the New National Theatre of Tokyo, San Francisco Opera's prestigious Merola Program, and at the University of Michigan, his home base.

 Mr. Katz has chaired the University of Michigan's Collaborative Piano program for over 30 years, where he was named the first Arthur Schnabel Professor of Music, and he has been a pivotal figure in the training of countless young artists, both singers and pianists, who are working all over the world.
 His textbook, The Complete Collaborator, published by Oxford University Press, is considered a seminal work on the subject.
+This year, the University has honored him with a Distinguished University Professorship, named in honor of his teacher Gwendolyn Koldofsky, a cornerstone of the Music Academy for decades.

 In addition to his work at Michigan, he is a regular guest at Santa Fe Opera, Songfest, San Francisco Opera, the Sibelius Academy, Chicago College of Performing Arts, and the New National Theatre of Tokyo.